 - 1.5 cups green split peas rinsed under fresh water just before using

-- 6 cups vegetable broth/water in combination (I use 4 cups veggie stock and 2 cups water)
+- 6 cups vegetable broth/water in combination (I use 4 cups veggie stock and 2 cups water or all veggie stock)

 - 2 tablespoon freshly squeezed lemon juice about half a lemon